develop¶

 `"direct"`, NOT an auto-exit sentinel — develop stays resident).

-It encodes the tiered floor (design §3.2), flag-gated depth (§3.3), the TDD-first
+against the tiered floor (design §3.2), flag-gated depth (§3.3), the TDD-first

-waiver on the fast path (§3.4), and phase ordering (§2.1) — those tables are the
+waiver on the fast path (§3.4), and phase ordering (§2.1). **Those tables are the

-emits the explicit sentinel line `"test suite (n/a — no tests cover touched code)"`
+`"test suite (n/a — no tests cover touched code)"` inside the scalar so "not

-inside the scalar so "not applicable" is never silently dropped.
-As each gate
+applicable" is never silently dropped.
+As each gate completes, re-derive with

-completes, re-derive with that gate in `completed_gates` (pruning = REPLACE the
+that gate in `completed_gates` (pruning = REPLACE the scalar with it removed).

 **Transition points where develop writes (design §5.4):**